-When you need to choose what type of company you want to incorporate in Denmark, the first question you should ask yourself, is whether or not you prefer to run the business where you are personally liable, or if you prefer to place the liability in a structure, known as a limited liability company.
+When you need to choose what type of company you want to start in Denmark, the first question you should ask yourself is whether or not you prefer to run the company where you are personally liable, or if you prefer to place the liability in a structure, known as a limited liability company.

 The most popular limited liability company is called an “ApS”.

 Pros & cons of a sole proprietorship

 In Denmark, the easiest company to register is a sole proprietorship, called “enkeltmandsvirksomhed” in Danish.
 When deciding between a sole proprietorship and a limited liability company, you must take into account how much money you have and the type of clients you have.
 If you don’t have much money and are in a situation where there’s not much liability with your potential startup, then a sole proprietorship might be your best option, because it’s very easy to start.
 You can register for free within a few days.
 You might need to pay for an auditor or accountant to help you with the process, but otherwise, it’s quick, easy, and cheap.
 No requirements in terms of share capital; no need to deposit any money into a bank account, as is required with most of the limited liability companies.

 Another benefit of choosing a sole proprietorship is that it allows you the opportunity to use other personal incomes to offset the often inevitable deficit of starting your business.
 Some people make a profit from the beginning, but most businesses have a deficit for 1-3 years or even more; so, with a sole proprietorship, if you have a job at the beginning on the side, and you’re working full-time for six months while starting the business, then the deficit generated by your business can be used as a tax deduction for your other income from your job.
 In this way, you’ll benefit a lot from your tax refund in your first year of business.